EndPointCorp/end-point-blog/2020/10/05/python-concurrency-asyncio-threading-users.html.md

 All values are 473 at +6.30465s
 ```

 This timing is now in the ballpark where we can compensate for drift by automatically adjusting the heartbeat sleep interval.
-There is no more racing for the GIL, instead the counter coroutine explicitly awaits whenever the state is consistent.
+There is no more racing for the GIL.
+Instead the counter coroutine explicitly awaits whenever the state is consistent.
 It may not be interrupted by another coroutine at any other time, but it can still be interrupted by another thread or a signal.

 If we imagine that the `asyncio.sleep(0)` incantation is actually awaiting data on a file descriptor or network socket saturated with data, this example is immediately relevant to the intended use of asyncio.
 The pattern of running top-level coroutines with `asyncio.wait()`, among other asyncio task scheduling tools, can potentially replace many existing uses of daemon threads for background tasks.

-A caveat of asyncio is the consequence of one of its advantages: while a coroutine is running, it may never be interrupted by another coroutine unless it explicitly gives up control.
+A caveat of asyncio is the consequence of one of its advantages: While a coroutine is running, it may never be interrupted by another coroutine unless it explicitly gives up control.
 One slow or malformed coroutine can freeze your entire application, where daemon threads would keep preempting and bypassing the blockage (at cost of some context-​switching overhead and developer sanity).
 If you must run blocking code concurrently you can [run it in an executor](https://docs.python.org/3.4/library/asyncio-eventloop.html#executor) to decouple it from the asyncio event loop, but understand that the usual thread synchronization problems may apply.

 Just because asyncio never preempts doesn’t mean you will never need to synchronize access to shared state.
 The library does include threading-like synchronization primitives (which are not thread-safe), but the need for them should be the exception, not the norm.

 ### Conclusion

 If you’re interested in using asyncio, I urge you to [explore its interfaces further](https://docs.python.org/3/library/asyncio.html).
 We’ve only scratched the surface in these examples.
 If you are shoehorning asyncio into an existing application or want to use it with a library or framework that relies on threads, know there are asyncio interfaces for safely adding coroutines from a thread.

 Happy hacking!